kubernetes/enhancements/keps/sig-storage/20190129-csi-volume-resizing.md

 Once implemented CSI volumes should be resizable and in-line with current in-tree implementation of volume resizing.

+* *Alpha* :
-- *Alpha* : Initial support for CSI volume resizing.
+  - Kubernetes - 1.14:  Initial support for CSI volume resizing.
 Released code will include an external CSI volume resize controller and changes to Kubelet.
 Implementation will have unit tests and csi-mock driver e2e tests.
-- *Beta*  : More robust support for CSI volume resizing, handle recovering from resize failures.
-Add e2e tests that use real drivers(`gce-pd`, `ebs` at minimum).
+  - Kubernetes - 1.15:  Add e2e tests that use real drivers(`gce-pd`, `ebs` at minimum).
 Add metrics for volume resize operations.
+Support per-PVC secret refs.
+* *Beta*  : More robust support for CSI volume resizing, handle recovering from resize failures.
-- *GA* : CSI resizing in general will only leave GA after existing [Volume expansion](https://github.com/kubernetes/enhancements/issues/284) feature leaves GA.
+* *GA* : CSI resizing in general will only leave GA after existing [Volume expansion](https://github.com/kubernetes/enhancements/issues/284) feature leaves GA.
 Online resizing of CSI volumes depends on [Online resizing](https://github.com/kubernetes/enhancements/pull/737) feature and online resizing of CSI volumes will be available as a GA feature only when [Online resizing feature](https://github.com/kubernetes/enhancements/pull/737) goes GA.

 Hopefully the content previously contained in [umbrella issues][] will be tracked in the `Graduation Criteria` section.